 - ENVIRONMENTAL COMMITMENT: Ecole d'Humanit is committed to realizing a simple, environmentally responsible lifestyle.
 By strictly limiting both material and electronic consumerism we attempt to create a space where students can engage directly and honestly with other people, with our common cultural heritage, and with the natural world, and where they are free to discover and explore their own unique strengths and passions.
 The Ecoliteracy program allows students to explore and demonstrate ways to live and learn sustainably in the Ecole d`Humanit.
 Our goal is to become a model sustainable school.
 Our three-pronged approach includes both theory and practice: hands-on projects, environmental education, and connecting with the local community.

-- ADMISSIONS: Inquiries for the American program should be directed to the North American Admissions Office which is located in Kingston, RI.
-The phone number is 401.782.8682 and the email address is email@example.com.
-The school's phone number in Switzerland is 41.33.972.9292.
+- ADMISSIONS: Inquiries for the American curriculum program should be directed to June Vinhateiro, our Director of Admissions.
+The U.S. phone number is +1.401.996.8682 and the email address is firstname.lastname@example.org.
+The school's phone number in Switzerland is +41.33.972.9292.

 - LD types supported: Students with a range of learning differences often do well with our small classes and focus on individual learning style.

 - School accreditations: Our school program is accredited by AdvancED and our our outdoor program is certified by Safety in Adventures.

 - School Location Miles Grades Students